tgermain/grandRepositorySky/README.md

 facebook duplicate data of one node on 2 other nodes : enough !

 - Data place on node A is replicated to A.successor and A.predecessor

-###launch parameters
-- (Data already owned by the node (dump of json), to simulate the case when a node already holding data quit temporarily the ring)

-###Choice of underlying database
-- Redis
-- mongodb, too heavy
+- Special case when there is:
+  - only 1 node -> data are not replicated
+  - only 2 node -> data are only replicated to the predecessor

 ### new messages type
 - DataReplication

-TODO :
+DONE :
 - methods in node.go to add, retreive, modify and delete a (key-value) data
 - new messages :
 	- POSTDATA